arjan-tools/docs/docs.md

 - **Description:** Translates each value using amazon translate then generates or re-writes a JSON file that contains ids and translated values.
 - **params: (input, language, translation)**
     - **input:** string: Locale to parse
-    - **language:** string: Approporiate lanugage code for the input locale’s language.
+    - **language:** string: Appropriate language code for the input locale’s language.
-    - **translation:** string: Appropriate lanugage code for the desired output language
+    - **translation:** string: Appropriate language code for the desired output language
 - **returns:** Promise(resolve, reject)
     - **resolve:** translation: string
     - **reject:** error